 Authorised share capital

-The amount of authorised share capital must be stated in company registration application (Form A1) and the company’s constitution.
+The amount of authorised share capital must be stated in the company registration application (Form A1) and the company’s constitution.

 Issued share capital